© Bulldog Studio – Clovis Durand-Moldawan

 I organise writing workshops.
 One of the biggest project I’ve done so far with these workshops is “Gloire à nos souvenirs” implying kids from Centre d’animation and the Museum of Aquitaine.
 In 2016 I travelled to Uruguay and pasted my poems, in both French and Spanish, in Montevideo.

-I host a poetry and music radio show every third Monday of the month on La Clé des Ondes, an independent radio in Bordeaux (90.1FM).
-Although I read in French, the music selected by Sol Hess is international.
+I hosted a poetry and music radio show on La Clé des Ondes, an independent radio in Bordeaux (90.1FM).

 Hopefully all my books will be translated into English soon so you’ll be able to read them.